 These slow and fast frequency variations presumably originate from the interaction with nuclear spins.
-The slower shift in Figs. S2d, e could be due to dynamic-nuclear polarization [S6] similarly as in [S7].
-The faster variation matches the observations of an electron spin interacting with a random distribution of nuclear spins [S8, S9].
+The slower shift in Figs. 5(d) and 5(e) could be due to dynamic-nuclear polarization [19] similarly as in Ref.
+[32].
+The faster variation matches the observations of an electron spin interacting with a random distribution of nuclear spins [33,34].